VCHOPRA86/Buyback/README.md

 # Credits

 ### Content
-All content was written and developed by the project creator.
+All content was written and developed by me.

 ### Code
 Resources for inspiration and debugging include: